-Pulmonary atresia (uh-TREE-zhuh) is a rare heart problem present at birth (congenital heart defect).
+Pulmonary atresia (uh-TREE-zhuh) is a rare heart problem present at birth, also called a congenital heart defect.

-In pulmonary atresia, the valve between the heart and lungs (pulmonary valve) isn't fully developed.
-Blood can't flow from the right lower heart chamber (right ventricle) to the lungs.
+In pulmonary atresia, the valve between the heart and lungs isn't fully formed.
+This valve is called the pulmonary valve.
+Blood can't flow from the right lower heart chamber, called the right ventricle, to the lungs.

-Some blood may move through a natural opening between the artery carrying oxygen-rich blood out of the heart (aorta) and the pulmonary artery.
-This opening — called the ductus arteriosus — typically closes soon after birth, but it can be kept open with medications.
+Some blood may move through a natural opening between the aorta, the artery carrying oxygen-rich blood out of the heart, and the pulmonary artery.
+This opening, called the ductus arteriosus, most often closes soon after birth.
+But it can be kept open with medicines.

 In pulmonary atresia with intact ventricular septum (PA/IVS), there isn't a hole between the two pumping chambers of the heart.
 If there is a hole, the condition is called pulmonary atresia with ventricular septal defect (VSD).

 A baby with pulmonary atresia doesn't get enough oxygen in the blood.
 Urgent treatment is needed.
-Treatment for pulmonary atresia with intact ventricular septum may include a combination of medication, procedures or surgery to correct the congenital heart defect.
+Treatment for pulmonary atresia with intact ventricular septum may include a mix of medicines, procedures or surgery to fix the heart.

-Several tests may be used to diagnose pulmonary atresia with intact ventricular septum (PA/IVS), including:
+Tests used to diagnose pulmonary atresia with intact ventricular septum (PA/IVS) include:

 - Pulse oximetry.
 A small sensor attached to a hand or foot measures the amount of oxygen in the blood.
 Pulse oximetry is simple and painless.